-How Fast is Your Connection Now?
+How Fast Is Your Connection Now?

 You can also check the speed tier you’re paying for using your account on your ISP’s website, or by looking at your monthly bill.
 There’s a good chance your ISP offers even more expensive plans.
-If you’d like to pay more for a faster Internet connection, your ISP will be very happy to let you do so — assuming the infrastructure is in place to offer it to you in your area.
+If you’d like to pay more for a faster Internet connection, your ISP will be very happy to let you do so—assuming the infrastructure is in place to offer it to you in your area.

-But you may not actually get the speeds you’re paying for in the first place, depending on your ISP, the infrastructure in your area, and your neighbors.
+The trouble is, you may not actually get the speeds you’re paying for in the first place, depending on your ISP, the infrastructure in your area, and your neighbors.
 That’s why the speeds are advertised as “up to” a certain speed.